MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 Endpoint: [GET /api/reports/\{reportId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Reports/getDefinition_1)

-This endpoint returns the definition for a specific report in a specific project from the MicroStrategy Intelligence Server.
+This endpoint returns the definition for a specific report in a specific project from the Intelligence Server.
 The body of the response contains the name and ID for the report and all the attributes and metrics included in the report.

 - Identify the project by passing the project ID in the request header.
 - Identify the report by passing the report ID in the path of the request.